Group Harmony vs. Individual Competition: Japan’s Cultural Balance

 Japan ranks quite high for its sports competitiveness.
 The country has consistently produced world-class athletes who compete at the highest level in the Olympic Games.

-Japanese athletes, from gymnastics to judo, are known for their dedication, training, and competitive spirit.
+Japanese athletes, from gymnastics to judo, are famous for their dedication, training, and competitive spirit.

 Apart from team competitions, individual competitions, such as martial arts (judo, karate, kendo) and sumo, are deeply rooted in Japanese culture.
 These emphasize continuous self-improvement and individual competition.